Tetris

 • The company plans to revamp the spectator experience with AI and instant replays to match Olympic standards.

-The strategic push positions Tetris as a leading contender for future inclusion, especially as the game aligns perfectly with the International Olympic Committee’s (IOC) values.
-Unlike popular shooter games that often struggle with the IOC’s strict "non-violence" criteria, Maya Rogers describes Tetris as the "perfect esport" due to its universal recognition and family-friendly nature.
-Founder Henk Rogers echoed this sentiment, noting that much like traditional sports, Tetris is a game that anyone in the family can watch and enjoy together, much like traditional Olympic sports.
+The strategic push positions Tetris as a leading contender for future inclusion, especially as the game aligns perfectly with the International Olympic Committee's (IOC) values.
+Unlike popular shooter games that often struggle with the IOC's strict non-violence criteria, Rogers described Tetris to Esports Insider as the "perfect esport" due to its universal recognition and family-friendly nature.

 Krishna Goswami